 Jesus is still the miracle-working Christ in the storms and problems of life.
 Where is your faith?
 Is it really in Him?
 The more we trust our lives to Him, the more He'll inspire in us a confidence in God that will banish demoralizing fear from our lives and bring assurance to our souls.

-I remember singing a hundred-year-old chorus in Southeastern Oklahoma Nazarene district youth camps.
+I remember singing what was then a hundred-year-old short chorus in Southeastern Oklahoma Nazarene district youth camps.
 The tabernacle at Robbers' Cave State Park near Wilburton, Oklahoma used to echo with: "I can, I will, I do believe . . ."

 I want the affirmation of those short phrases to be the theme of my walk (or boat ride) with Jesus.

-The author wrote these devotional thoughts while we serving as a missionary in Italy.
-They were published in The Standard, a weekly take-home curriculum piece for adult Sunday school classes produced by what is now called The Foundry.
+I wrote these devotional thoughts while we serving as a missionary in Italy.
+They were published in The Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.

 Rookie Notebook: Our first nine months as missionaries in Italy 10/40 Window map and explanation Seeking God's will?
 African martyr's commitment Mission trip fundraising Ways to ruin your mission trip Nazarene Missions International resources